 For Best Results

 - Brown rice takes a little longer to cook than white.
 Keep checking the consistency; you don't want your rice under-cooked and crunchy.

-- I don't drain the corn or the beans; it adds more flavor.
-Also, by the time I add the canned stuff, the rice usually needs the extra liquid.
+- I don't drain the canned goods; it adds more flavor.
+Also, by the time I add the canned food, the rice usually needs the extra liquid.
 In fact, you may find that you need to add a little water.

 - Red beans work just as well as black beans in this recipe.

 - If you're pressed for time, you can skip the second step entirely, if you don't mind leaving out the garlic.
 You can also skip the scallions and the cilantro, if you don't feel like chopping them up.

 © 2011 Sara Krentz